spiceai/docs/spiceaidocs/docs/data-connectors/https.md

 ### Parameters
  - `http_port`: Optional.
 Port to create HTTP(s) connection over.
 Default: 80 and 443 for HTTP and HTTPS respectively.
  - `http_username`: Optional.
-Username to provide connection for HTTP authentication.
+Username to provide connection for HTTP basic authentication.
 Default: None.
  - `http_password`: Optional.
-Password to provide connection for HTTP authentication.
+Password to provide connection for HTTP basic authentication.
 Default: None.
  - `http_password_key`: Key of the secret that contains the value to use for `http_password`.
 Default: None.

 ### Examples